19 Easy Jobs For 12 Year Olds That Pay Well

 Most of the tasks require only a few minutes to complete, and payments are made through PayPal.

-13 Become a Voice-Over Actor
+14 Become a Voice-Over Actor

 Doing voice-overs is a great way to make money on the side.
-If you're good at reading aloud and have a pleasant voice, you could do voice-overs for commercials, explainer videos, or audio books.
+If you’re good at reading aloud and have a pleasant voice, you could do voice-overs for commercials, explainer videos, or audiobooks.

 There are a number of platforms that allow you to find voiceover work, including: